 Contractor shall ensure coverage effective dates for the Enrollee consistent with applicable State law.

-Covered California and Contractor shall require payment of premium in accordance with 10 CCR § 6500 and other applicable State law.
+Covered California and Contractor shall require payment of premium in accordance with the premium payment due dates specified in 10 CCR § 6410 and the premium payment process specified in 10 CCR § 6500 and other applicable State law.

 Contractor shall provide Covered California with information necessary to confirm Contractor’s receipt of premium payment from Enrollee that is required to commence coverage.
 Covered California shall establish the specific terms and conditions relating to commencement of coverage, including the administration of state advance premium assistance subsidy, advance payments of the premium tax credit and cost sharing reductions, and cancellation or postponement of the effective date of coverage in the event of nonpayment or partial payment of an initial premium, in accordance with applicable laws, rules and regulations.